Meet the Instructors

 Kathryn Irwin Lentz, Kids’ College director and lead instructor, is a graduate of Juniata College with a B.S. in elementary education.
 She also earned her master’s in education from Bucknell University and brings 32 years of teaching experience to Kids’ College.
 She retired from the Selinsgrove School District, where she taught third, fourth, and fifth grade and spent 18 years as the primary/intermediate gifted support teacher.
 In addition to her work with the Kids’ College, she has also served as an adjunct professor with Susquehanna’s Teacher Intern Program and enjoyed the opportunity to work with future teachers.
 She will be teaching sessions in this year’s Kids’ Summer Camp and will also be teaching the second session of the Junior Writers’ Workshop.

 Brieanne Benner, Kids’ Summer Camp assistant, is a Susquehanna University graduate and has worked with the Kids’ College as a student intern since 2011.
-She is a dedicated educator who holds a bachelor's degree in English and secondary education.
+She is a dedicated educator who holds a BA in English and secondary education.
 Currently, she is serving as a substitute teacher throughout the area and has gained a wide range of experiences as she begins her career as an educator.
-In her spare time, Brie enjoys reading, singing, baking and knitting.
+In her spare time, Brie enjoys reading, singing, baking, and knitting.
 She will also be putting her computer skills to work as she creates our Kids’ College Facebook page this summer.
 We are most fortunate to have Brie return to us as a Kids’ Summer Camp assistant.
 Her enthusiasm for learning and commitment to making our participants successful is always a wonderful addition to our camp experiences.